Coorparoo

 Table Chart PROFILE FAQ

-Coorparoo features a more urban dwelling mix with significant apartment living
+Coorparoo features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-As per the latest Census evaluation in Coorparoo, 40.6% of dwellings were houses while 59.4% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
-Home ownership stood at 22.3%, with mortgaged properties making up 31.8% and rented dwellings accounting for 45.9%.
-The median monthly mortgage repayment in the area was $2,047, while the median weekly rent was recorded as $380.
-Nationally, Coorparoo's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+In Coorparoo, as per the latest Census data, 40.6% of dwellings were houses while 59.4% consisted of semi-detached homes, apartments, and other types.
+This contrasts with Brisbane's metropolitan area where 73.5% were houses and 26.5% were other dwellings.
+Home ownership in Coorparoo stood at 22.3%, with mortgaged properties at 31.8% and rented ones at 45.9%.
+The median monthly mortgage repayment in the area was $2,047, higher than Brisbane's metro average of $1,863.
+Median weekly rent in Coorparoo was recorded at $380, matching Brisbane's metropolitan figure.
+Nationally, Coorparoo's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing